Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 System Log — write to the control port log.

-SNMP service (Traps) — send an SNMP trap to a monitoring system.
+SNMP service (Traps) — send an SNMP trap (an unsolicited "something happened" message) to a monitoring system that's been configured to receive them.

 Export events to alert channel — trigger an alert (SMS, email, call, digital output)